 Get all your medical bills documented.
 Every treatment related to the bite is recoverable.
 Dog bites often require wound closure, rabies prophylaxis, antibiotics, and follow-up visits.
 Severe bites require emergency surgery.
 Scars sometimes need cosmetic revision.
 All of it is covered under strict liability.

-If the dog is classified as "dangerous" or if the owner knew the dog had a propensity to bite, you recover more than just medical expenses.
-You can claim pain and suffering, emotional distress, lost wages, scarring, and disfigurement.
+To recover more than medical expenses, you prove the owner was negligent, typically by showing the owner knew the dog had a propensity to bite.
+A dog's classification as "dangerous" is strong evidence of that knowledge but does not by itself award damages beyond medical costs.
+Once negligence is established, you can claim pain and suffering, emotional distress, lost wages, scarring, and disfigurement.
 Your total damages are not capped.

 Even without prior incidents, if the owner knew the dog had a propensity to bite (the dog had lunged at people, shown aggression, or been reported to animal control), full damages are available.
 This requires proof: animal control reports, prior complaints, veterinary records documenting behavioral issues, or witness testimony.